 In Semester 4 (February-June of the 2nd academic year), MESPOM students conduct their Masters thesis research projects.
-Thesis research can be hosted by any of the six MESPOM Consortium partners and often involves internships with academic, government or industrial organizations.
+Thesis research can be hosted by any of the four MESPOM Consortium partners and often involves internships with academic, government or industrial organizations.

 Javier Espárrago Llorca '14 (Spain) conducting his thesis research on prairie ecosystems at the University of Saskatchewan, Canada.

 MESPOM has a unified thesis semester period of February 1-June 30, but the semester periods at partner institutions may differ from this:

 Lund: 20th January - 8th June in 2025

 Manchester: 29th January - 7th June in 2024

 Thesis defenses take place in Vienna on the week preceeding CEU Graduation Ceremony:

 June 20-21 in 2023 (CEU Graduation June 23)

 Nine Master candidates in batch 9 blogged about their adventures during semester 4, February to June 2015.
 You can view their adventures here.